mcagabe19-stuff/extension-videoview/README.md

-# Extension-Videoview
+# extension-videoview
-Native Video Support For Android in Haxe Flixel using Java VideoView
+Native Video Support For Android in Haxeflixel using Java VideoView

 ## Credits:
-- <a href = "https://github.com/jigsaw-4277821">Saw (M.A.
-Jigsaw) me! </a>  - doing the hole code for the extension
+- <a href = "https://github.com/MAJigsaw77">Mihai Alexandru (M.A.
+Jigsaw)</a>  - doing the hole code for the extension

-## If You want to use it credit me, thank you
+## If You want to use it credit him.

 ## A code Exemple to be able to use it